IRS Publication 503

 A Dependent Care Flexible Spending Account (FSA) reimburses for work-related child and dependent care expenses.
 IRS Publication 503 is generally used by individual taxpayers in determining their deductible dependent care expense.
 You can use IRS Publication 503 as a guide for eligible dependent care FSA expenses.

-• Married and unmarried parents – This includes rules for working; looking for work; full-time students; and spouses who are unable to care for themselves.
+This publication explains a number of rules for these accounts. - Married and unmarried parents – This includes rules for working; looking for work; full-time students; and spouses who are unable to care for themselves.

-• Qualifying persons – The care must be for a qualifying person.
+- Qualifying persons – The care must be for a qualifying person.

-• Eligible care providers – This includes a licensed child care facility, an adult day care center and a summer day camp.
+- Eligible care providers – This includes a licensed child care facility, an adult day care center and a summer day camp.
 Publication 503 also tells you who is not an eligible provider.

-• Annual reimbursements – This is based on your tax filing, marital status and earned income.
+- Annual reimbursements – This is based on your tax filing, marital status and earned income.

-• Tax filing – You must file Form 2441 with your income tax return, even when you are being reimbursed through a FSA.
+- Tax filing – You must file Form 2441 with your income tax return, even when you are being reimbursed through a FSA.

 IRS publication 503 explains the Child and Dependent Care tax credit.
 The rules for the Dependent Care FSA are based on this tax credit.
 Note: You can't receive reimbursement and take the tax credit for the same expense.